Last Truck Scheduling for Middle-mile Next-day Delivery Coverage: Solving the Partial Problems and

 \subsubsection{Overview}

-Pipage is an iterative rounding algorithm that consumes an initial (fractional) solution $\vX$ and iterates to convert it to integral without decreasing the objective.
+Pipage is an iterative rounding algorithm that starts with an initial fractional solution $\vX$ and iteratively converts it to integral without decreasing the objective value.
 Although the algorithm itself is straightforward, its application is problem-specific.
 The first requirement of pipage is an initial well-performing fractional solution $\vX$.
-The objective $g(\cdot)$ of $\cP^{\text{(ob)}}$ (and $\cP$ in general) has the property that it obtains its maximum value in integral points, even in the absence of integrality constraints.
-Consequently, even if we relax the integrality constraints of $\cP^{\text{(ob)}}$ the remaining problem is a non-linear maximization which is still $NP$-hard.
-To overcome this, the main idea (used extensively in pipage algorithms) is to reformulate the initial problem $\cP^{\text{(ob)}}$ with a new objective $f(\cdot)$ that is point-wise related to $g(\cdot)$ and is easy to optimize its continuous relaxation.
+The objective $g(\cdot)$ of $\cP^{\text{(ob)}}$ (and $\cP$ in general) has the property that it obtains its maximum value in integral points, even in the absence of integrality constraints \cite[Ch.
+44]{schrijver2003combinatorial}.
+Consequently, even if we relax the integrality constraints of $\cP^{\text{(ob)}}$ the remaining problem is a non-linear maximization which is still NP-hard.
+To overcome this, the main idea (used extensively in pipage algorithms) is to reformulate the initial problem $\cP^{\text{(ob)}}$ with a new objective $f(\cdot)$ that is point-wise related to $g(\cdot)$ and is easy to optimize its continuous relaxation \cite{ageev2004pipage}.
 The solution of the continuous relaxation of the reformulated problem provides the initial fractional solution $\vX^{(0)}$ for the pipage rounding scheme.